TESS-Laboratory/northern-mara-biodiversity-survey/README.md

 # northern-mara-biodiversity-survey
 This repository contains a summary report on "Report on Avian and Plant Species Biodiversity Baseline Survey Conducted in the Northern Mara between 6th to 21st November 2024" and underlying data and workflows.

-This was created by Milcah Kirinyet's (cheromilca@gmail.com), Dr. Andrew Cunliffe (A.Cunliffe@exeter.ac.uk) and Dr. Peter Tyrell (peterdavidtyrrell@gmail.com), as part of Milcah's Oppenheimer Impact Scholar project within the *Oppenheimer Programme in African Landscape Systems (OPALS)* (https://opals-exeter.org/) in partnership with Dascot Ltd., Sustain East Africa, and Enonkishu Conservancy.
+This was created by Milcah Kirinyet (cheromilca@gmail.com), Dr Andrew Cunliffe (A.Cunliffe@exeter.ac.uk) and Dr Peter Tyrell (peterdavidtyrrell@gmail.com), as part of Milcah's Oppenheimer Impact Scholar project within the *Oppenheimer Programme in African Landscape Systems (OPALS)* (https://opals-exeter.org/) in partnership with Dascot Ltd., Sustain East Africa, and Enonkishu Conservancy.

 The repo is structured as follows:
 - **data**: Folder containing avian and vegetation data collected during the survey, and geolocation information for the sampling points.